Alestrio/AmazRT/README.md

 This project is made by :
 - Alexis LEBEL @Alestrio
-- Meryem Kaya
+- Meryem Kaya @MeryemKy
 - Malo Legrand
-- Romain Broncard
+- Romain Bronquard